feram18/led-stock-ticker/README.md

 ## Usage
 ### Configuration
-A `config.json.example` file is included for reference in the `config` directory.
+A `config.json.example` file is included for reference in the `matrix` directory.
 After installation has been completed, run the configuration script to set your preferences.

 ```sh
 ./config.py